jodyJjames/SoEseasonofecstasy/beach-buggy-racer/README.md

 This arcade-style racing game set in the High Tide universe features wild tracks across beaches, hillsides, villages, and forests.
+This game blends the island vibes of *Tobago, Trinidad* and the wider Caribbean with the chaotic fun of kart racing .
+Think Mario kart meets Soca-fueled , sun-drenched Caribbean madness from bush tracks and seaside roads to volcano slopes, waterfall jumps and urban chaos .
 Players race in custom buggies, bikes, and oddball rides while dodging oil slicks, potholes, wild animals and weather hazards.
 Power-ups include rum bottles, pepper bombs, and Trini-style boosts.
 Game will support multiplayer and character unlocks from the High Tide franchise This folder contains documentation, concept art, mechanics, and track outlinesfor the beach-buggy-racer- a high energy, track based closed circuit racing battle royal game spun off from the High Tide universe